-There are numerous physical and mental effects of alcohol abuse and alcoholism that extend beyond the potential for emergency situations like alcohol poisoning or accidents related to intoxication.
-The toxic effects of alcohol on the body contribute to damage in a variety of mental and physical abilities, and can, over time, result in serious disease that can turn an individual’s life upside down and require intensive medical intervention.
+The toxic effects of alcohol on the body contribute to damage in a variety of mental and physical abilities.
+Over time, this can result in serious disease that can turn an individual’s life upside down and require intensive medical intervention.

 Far more than the simple lack of muscular coordination that is a regular symptom of consuming too much alcohol, alcoholic myopathy is a serious, debilitating condition that can hinder a person’s ability to fully participate in life, significantly impacting the ability to perform normal daily tasks and causing intense muscular pain.
 While many people are unaware that this condition even exists, it is common among those who abuse alcohol.